MumbuaJanice/yolo/explanation.md

 We used Docker Compose to manage the orchestration of our Docker containers.
 Docker Compose simplifies the process of starting and managing multi-container applications.
 Here are the key aspects:

-- **Version**: We defined the version of Docker Compose to use in our project, which was '3' in this case.
+- **Version**: We defned the version of Docker Compose to use in our project, which was '3' in this case.

 - **Services**: We defined the different services required for our application, such as frontend, backend, and MongoDB.